-We were lucky enough to start our backyard chicken adventure with 2 full grown, egg-laying hens.
+We were lucky enough to start our backyard chicken adventure with 2 full-grown, egg-laying hens.
 We had family friends who needed to get rid of their chickens and we gladly obliged.
-I was glad for this because getting chicks is intimidating!
+I was glad about this because getting chicks is intimidating!
 They ARE babies after all and babies are terrifying!
 But relax, it is really quite easy as long as you take care of a few key things.
 Read on to learn more about chick care.

 Just like baby humans, baby chicks need lots of supervision and lots of attention.
 You shouldn’t get chicks if you have a long trip planned any time soon or if you are incredibly busy and away from the house for really, really long stretches.